 “And the bowling?”

 “Probably the way he grabbed his right arm or maybe he moved it around awkwardly.
 At his age and this time of year, you really have two options, softball or bowling.
-I’m sure his eyes started to get wide or something when he heard you say ‘bowling’ which gave it away.”
+I’m sure he got excited when he heard you say the word ‘bowling’, amongst like a hundred sports you probably mentioned, which gave it away.”

 I smiled.
 “It sounds like you have this entire racket figured out, then.
 So why have you come here today?”

 “That’s because you think too small.
-I have an idea that could get you a whole lot of cash.”
+I have an idea that could get us a whole lot of cash.”

 I leaned back and rubbed my chin.
 “I must admit that I’m intrigued.
 What do you have in mind?”

-Her eyes seemed to sparkle.
-“Well, first I need to be the one giving the readings.”
+Her azure eyes seemed to sparkle.
+“Well, first, I need to be the one giving the readings.”

 “How come?”